fabioz/Pydev/plugins/com.python.pydev.docs/homepage/index.rst

 * The 2to3 integration shows a better dialog.

-* It's possible to autogenerate docstring parameters using the Google Code formate (patch by ghbcode).
+* It's possible to autogenerate docstring parameters using the Google Code format (patch by ghbcode).

 Release 6.5.0 (2018-09-01)